The Book of Skulls: Synopsis

-The plot concerns four college students who discover a Catalan manuscript, The Book of Skulls, dealing with an order of monks living in a monastery in the Arizona desert, whose members claim the power to bestow immortality on those who complete their bizarre initiation rite.
-The boys travel to the monastery, where they are accepted as a "Receptacle", and told that for each group of four who agree to undergo the ritual, two must die in order for the others to succeed—one must sacrifice himself, and the other must be sacrificed at one or more of the others' hands.
+The plot concerns four college students who discover a Catalan manuscript, The Book of Skulls, dealing with an order of monks living in a monastery in the Arizona desert, whose members allegedly have the power to bestow immortality on those who complete their initiation rite.
+Most frightening among the order's mysteries is the ninth: for each group of four initiates, only two will become immortal -- one will sacrifice himself, and one will be sacrificed by the others.
+The boys travel across America to the monastery, where they are accepted collectively as a "Receptacle" and told that, once accepted, if any one of them were to leave the three others' lives would be forfeit.